 Reed has taught courses in sustainability and participatory process at the Rachel Carson Center and at the University of Applied Sciences, both in Munich.
 She holds a M.Sc. in Strategic Leadership towards Sustainability from the Blekinge Institute of Technology in Karlskrona, Sweden and a M.A. in Teaching from National-Louis University in Chicago, IL.

 Director of Projects and Systems

-Prior to joining Framework, Kevin was Program Manager for the “Corporation 2020” initiative at the Yale School of Forestry & Environmental Studies, where he coordinated communications, event planning, finances, and research.
+Prior to joining Framework, Kevin was Program Manager for the “Corporation 2020” initiative at the Yale School of Forestry & Environmental Studies, where he oversaw communications, event planning, finances, and research.
+In previous roles, he has planned international conferences, evaluated business leadership, and conducted various research studies.

-Kevin has also planned conferences, evaluated business leadership and sustainability, and conducted research on issues such as mercury pollution in the Caribbean.
-He is a Research Fellow at the High Meadows Institute, and holds two Master’s degrees from Yale University – in Environmental Management and International & Development Economics.
+He is a Research Fellow at the High Meadows Institute.
+He holds an undergraduate degree from Wesleyan University and two graduate degrees from Yale University – in Environmental Management and International & Development Economics.